nexiloop/ai/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question/Help 🤔
+name: "Question/Help \U0001F914"
 about: Need help or have questions?
 We're here for you!
-title: '[QUESTION] '
+title: "[QUESTION] "
-labels: ['question', 'help wanted']
+labels: help wanted, question
 assignees: ''

 ---